Improving the predictive power of empirical shell-model Hamiltonians: Experimental data for N = 50 isotones

 The 2$_{2}^{ + }$ MeV level is placed at 2.216 MeV by strong population in all of the decay studies as well as the presence of a 2.216 MeV ground-state transition.
 The 0$_{2}^{ + }$ level at 2.333 MeV is similarly observed in decay studies with no ground-state transition.
 Two levels at 2.702 and 2.714 MeV are observed in all of the decay studies, but not observed in the MNT and fission-gamma studies are possible 3$^{ + }$ and 1$^{ + }$ levels, respectively.
 Two levels at 2.883 and 2.933 MeV are observed in decay, MNT, and fission studies that decay only to the two lower-energy 4$_{1}^{ + }$ and 4$_{2}^{ + }$ levels and are candidates for 4$^{ + }$ and 5$^{ + }$ assignments.
 The B(E2) value for the 1.348 MeV level has been measured by \cite{ge82gade}.

 The level structure of $^{83}$As with 33 protons has the most complex structure among the odd-proton $ N=50 $ isotones.
 It has 5 valence protons and is exactly half way from $ Z = 28 $ to $ Z = 38 $.
 The maximum spin available by breaking both pair of protons that occupy the $ 0f_{5/2} $ and $ 1p_{3/2} $ orbitals would be 13/2$^{-}$.
 Extensive data exist for the structure of $^{83}$As from decay and MNT reaction studies.
 With 5 protons, the Fermi level has moved up in energy to the point that a 9/2$^{ + }$ state associated with the $ 0g_{9/2} $ proton state should be observed.
 However, firm identification has remained elusive.
 A candidate is present at 2.777 MeV that has been assigned (9/2$^{ + }$). \cite{as83bacz}.
-However, in other studies, no level was assigned as 9/2$^{ + }$ \cite{as83rezy}, \cite{se84drou}, \cite{as83porq}.
+However, in other studies, no level was assigned as 9/2$^{ + }$ \cite{as83rezy, se84drou, as83porq}.
 The gamma decay data clearly show low-energy levels that have should have proton configurations, then a gap around 3 MeV where the neutron particle-hole states should be present \cite{as83winger}.
 As in $^{81}$Ga, three excited levels in $^{83}$As at 0.307, 1.544, and 1.867 MeV are clearly identified as 3/2$^{-}$, 9/2$^{-}$, and 11/2$^{-}$, respectively.

 Extensive data are also present for the structure of $^{84}$Se.
-Not only from beta decay and multi-nucleon transfer (MNT) studies, but also from the $^{82}$Se(t,p)$^{84}$Se 2-neutron transfer reaction. and where cross-shell neutron states are possible, the level density rises rapidly.
-Levels populated in beta decay were reported by Hoff et. al. \cite{se84hoff}.
-High-spin structures have been reported by several groups \cite{ge82carp}, \cite{se84drou}.
+Not only from beta decay and multi-nucleon transfer (MNT) studies, but also from the $^{82}$Se(t,p)$^{84}$Se 2-neutron transfer reaction \cite{se84mullin}, and where cross-shell neutron states are possible, the level density rises rapidly.
+Neutron excitations across the shell gap give rise to intruder states, and one expects similar intruder states in even-even nuclei across the region of interest.
+Levels populated in beta decay were reported by Hoff {\it et al.} \cite{se84hoff}.
+High-spin structures have been reported by several groups \cite{ge82carp, se84drou}.